Nidhood/Python_complete_learning_path/README.md

 ## Getting Started:

 1. Clone the repository to your local machine.
-2. Explore the structured learning modules in the `tutorials` directory.
+2. Explore the structured learning modules in the `Tutorials` directory.
-3. Dive into projects and challenges in the `projects` directory.
+3. Dive into projects and challenges in the `Projects` directory.

 Happy coding! 🐍✨